A stable deep adversarial learning approach for geological facies generation

+A transport plan is noted $\gamma(x, y) $.
+It is a joint distribution with $p_{\theta}$ and $p_{r}$ as marginals.
+The Wasserstein distance is defined as the expectation of the euclidean distance between pairs of random variables following this joint distribution:\\

-\begin{theorem} Given two probability distributions $p_r$ and $p_\theta$ defined on the same probability space $M$, $\Pi$ the set of all joint distributions where $p_r$ and $p_\theta$ are the marginals, and $(x, y)$ realizations of a joint distribution $\gamma \in \Pi$, the Wasserstein divergence accepts the following dual form:
+We cannot study all joint probability distributions to find the optimum, as the optimisation problem is too complex.
+Instead, we use the simpler form of the Kantorovich-Rubinstein dual \citep{villani_topics_2003, villani_optimal_2008}. \begin{theorem} Let $p_r$ and $p_\theta$ be two probability distributions defined on a probability space $M$.
+Let $\Pi$ be the set of all joint distributions such that $p_r$ and $p_\theta$ are the marginal distributions.
+Let $\gamma$ be an element of $\Pi$ and let $(x, y)$ be realizations of $\gamma$.
+The Wasserstein divergence between $p_r$ and $p_\theta$ can be expressed in the following dual form:

 \end{theorem}